 With Pullido’s heartbreaking tale of enslavement, the contradictions between self-sacrifice and selfishness becomes ironic.
 As every worker echoes Pullido’s portrayal of hardships in the hands of the masters, the eagerness to emancipate one’s family from poverty still prevailed.
 This scenario is especially true for OFWs who flee the country to seek a better future abroad.

 Self-sacrifice is defined as the act of “giving up one’s own interest or wishes to help others.”
 John Milbank even described it as the “highest imaginable exemplification of sacrifice on behalf of others” or “the purest sacrifice imaginable.”
 Selfishness, on the other hand, is the complete opposite of self-sacrifice wherein it manifests concern or care for oneself.

-While selfishness could reap profound rewards, the act of self-sacrifice seems to lead nowhere.
-Despite it all, Filipinos remain steadfast and hopeful that perhaps someday, they could be completely freed from oppression and poverty.
+While selfishness could reap unfathomable rewards, the act of self-sacrifice seems leading to nowhere.
+But despite it all, Filipinos remain steadfast and hopeful that perhaps someday, they could be completely freed from oppression and poverty.
 Who knows, the “Lolas” and other domestic workers or OFWs can have the opportunity and freedom to raise their own children and be with their families while they seek the future they always dreamed of.